Free Walking Tour Berlin

 The Fall of the Berlin Wall: A Historic Moment That Shaped the World

-The construction of the Berlin Wall began on the night of August 12-13, 1961, catching the world by surprise.
-The wall was born out of increasing tensions between the Soviet Union and the Western Allies, who governed West Germany after World War II.
-In the years leading up to its construction, millions of East Germans sought better living conditions and political freedom in the West, leading the East German government to implement drastic measures.
+On the night of August 12, 13, 1961 it the world was suddenly caught off guard by the Berlin Wall, it was being built.
+Tensions between the Soviet Union and the Western Allies (who ran West Germany after World War II) go much of the way towards explaining how the wall came to be born.
+But in the years before its construction, millions of East Germans looked for a better living, and political freedom, in the West, which forced the East German government to take drastic measures.

-Initially consisting of barbed wire and makeshift barriers, the wall was later fortified with concrete elements, trenches, and watchtowers.
-It spanned a total length of 155 kilometers through the heart of Berlin, effectively cutting off East Berlin from the rest of the city.
+First there was barbed wire and makeshift barriers, then concrete elements, trenches and watchtowers, becoming a wall.
+The route is a total of 155 kilometers long and cut off East Berlin from the rest of the city, effectively.

 The Impact on Berliners